 What the Future Holds for Solar Lease

-Though leasing and PPAs account for about 75 percent of the solar market in some states, that stronghold will come under fire as more financial institutions offer affordable loans for solar panels, and the outright purchase costs become cheaper.
-Additionally, the 30 percent tax credit will continue to influence the final decision on whether to purchase or lease.
+Though leasing and PPAs account for more than 80 percent of the residential solar market in some states, that stronghold will come under fire as more financial institutions offer affordable loans for solar panels and the outright purchase costs become cheaper.
+Additionally, the 30 percent tax credit and its gradual sunset by 2022.
 Loans that allow zero down are becoming more common, and that means that leases will face stiff competition in the coming years.

 However, actual changes depend strongly on the state.
 Some states are wary of leases and are looking to change the way they are presented to consumers.
 Other states put strong restrictions on solar leasing, while still others are open to embracing any type of solar technology for their homeowners.